Bortrex/nStep_TD_learning/README.md

 ### N-Step QLearning

-The best agent after training is $n$-step Q Learning algorithm.
+The best performing agent in the environment is $n$-step Q Learning algorithm.
 Below is the resulting model.

 ![QL_gif](https://github.com/user-attachments/assets/e9ac9317-1fb0-4ec8-ace1-1161e5115c2a)